Mainframe Consultant at GlassHouse Systems Inc.

 - In January 2014 server sales in Canada was reorganized into into five units and Jim became the System z sales rep for the Canadian federal government while also providing support to the Industry (Public and Commercial) and Enterprise (West, Ontario/Atlantic, and Quebec) customers in Canada.
 He continued as the System z rep for the Federal Public sector.

-- In January 2015 moved into the consultant sales role for z Systems supporting all the server reps and all mainframe customers in Canada and he retired on January 31, 2016.
+- In January 2015 moved into the consultant sales role for z Systems supporting all the server reps and all mainframe customers in Canada and he retired on from IBM January 31, 2016.

 - On February 1, 2016 Jim started his own consulting firm, Sackville Consulting Services, working on contract to GlassHouse Systems.